calebgeniesse/reciprocal_isomap/README.md

 Note, the `ReciprocalIsomap` class was inspired by scikit-learn's implementation of `Isomap`.
 The main difference introduced by `ReciprocalIsomap` is a requirement that neighbors in the underlying *k* nearest neighbors graph must be reciprocal (i.e., two points are only considered neighbors if each is a neighbor of the other).

+## Related Projects

+- **[NeuMapper.](https://braindynamicslab.github.io/neumapper/)**&nbsp;A scalable Mapper algorithm for neuroimaging data analysis.
+The Matlab implementation was designed specifically for working with complex, high-dimensional neuroimaging data and produces a shape graph representation that can be annotated with meta-information and further examined using network science tools.